DC989/DC989/README.md

 But the real cherry on top?
 I do all of this with the help of my trusty code editor, Visual Studio Code.

-So if you're looking for someone who can handle all aspects of web development with a sense of humor, I'm your guy (or gal)."
+So if you're looking for someone who can handle all aspects of web development with a sense of humor, I'm your guy."

 ---